DasJhaman/MedicationApp/README.md

 - Open this directory in Android Studio.
 - Wait for gradle to sync dependencies.
-- Please add following values to your local properties file:
+- Please add following value to your local properties file:
 ```
   API_BASE_URL="https://run.mocky.io/"
 ```